-Large-sized audit firms Mid-tier audit firm Other Whether global reviews are performed All firms are reviewed All firms are reviewed Only some firms are reviewed Frequency of global reviews Every year Every year to once every four years Typically once every three years Global reviewers In most cases, the global review is performed by global network reviewers.
+Large-sized audit firms Mid-tier audit firm Other Whether global reviews are performed All firms are reviewed Some firms are not reviewed Only some firms are reviewed Frequency of global reviews Every year Every year to once every four years Typically once every three years Global reviewers In most cases, the global review is performed by global network reviewers.
 In most cases, the global review is performed by global network reviewers.
 In most cases, the global review is performed by reviewers appointed by the global network.
 Sometimes the results of self-inspections using a checklist for global reviews are reviewed.

 (Note) Few small and medium-sized audit firms etc. are members of global networks.
 (Source) Prepared by the CPAAOB based on information obtained through the CPAAOB inspections or the collection of reports

-3. Monitoring before expression of audit opinions
+3. Monitoring Before Expression of Audit Opinions